brucezztong/ZZTong.7D2D.Mods/ZZTong-Food/README.md

 This modlet really just satisfies my tastes, so to speak, related to cooking conveniences.
-I changed the recipe for Boiled Eggs because nobody really boils eggs individually, so this lets you boil eggs with one unit of water.
+I changed the recipe for Boiled Eggs because nobody really boils eggs individually, so this lets you boil six eggs with one unit of water.

 I also don't like being unable to can food.
 My mother does it, though I admit she doesn't do it over a campfire.
 Then again, she doesn't make Blueberry Pie over a campfire either.